wmgeolab/scope-ml/gef-portal-scraper/README.md

 ## On the Cluster

-Github actions automatically build a new image after each commit.
+Github Actions automatically builds a new image after each commit.
 The yml files in the deployment/scraper folder define which image to pull and how it should be run.

 ```
 kubectl create -f gef-scraper.yml -n scope-dsmr
 ```

+# TODO

+Ideally, the scraper would be run on a regular interval to stay updated with new documents.
+Using a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) would make sense but appears to be currently permission blocked on the cluster.